 10. Have sunset drinks along the Rhine

 There are some really great bars along the Rhine and I recommend you experience a sunset there at least once.
-Walk down to the waters edge toward the end of the day to catch the sunset while you sip an Aperol Spritz or Altbier, teamed with a few wood-fired pizzas shared between friends.
+Walk down to the waters edge toward the end of the day to catch the sunset while you sip an Aperol Spritz or Altbier, teamed with a few wood-fired pizzas shared among friends.
 This is a great spot for people watching and a good way to finish off any day in Düsseldorf.

 11. See St Lambertus Church